Digital Audio Workstations

 What type of storage (solid state & hard drives) is best for DAWs?

 Fast storage is critical for audio work, especially for the OS, applications, and sample libraries.
 There is really no reason not to just use solid-state drives (SSDs) for everything in a DAW these days, except maybe for backup – which should ideally be done on an external or network-attached drive.
-Inside the system, our advice is to have a small SSD for the system and software (500GB to 1TB is usually plenty) and then a larger drive for your media and files.
+Inside the system, our advice is to have a small SSD for the system and software (1TB is usually plenty) and then a larger drive for your media and files.
 That can easily be 2, 4, or even 8TB if you have a lot of data that you want to keep at your fingertips!
 SSDs that size are available, or you could split things further into a drive for your projects and another for samples.

 Why Choose Puget Systems?